 Donata House & Latrine

 We are returning to Donata School for the Disabled to build a teachers’ house.
 The house will facilitate a Government paid teacher trained in special needs edcuation.
-Building will start in August with 10 trainees.
+Building started in September with 10 trainees.